-13. I am recognized, both nationally and internationally, as one of the foremost experts on terrorism and guerrilla warfare in Central and South America.
-Since 1992, I have been asked to serve as an expert witness in over 240 political asylum cases in San Diego, Los Angeles, San Francisco, Sacramento and El Centro, California; Portland and Eugene, Oregon; Seattle and Tacoma, Washington; Eloy, Arizona; Dallas and Harlingen, Texas; Omaha, Nebraska; Chicago, Illinois; Miami, St. Petersburg and Jacksonville, Florida; Arlington, Virginia; Baltimore, Maryland New York and Ithaca, New York; and Boston, Massachusetts.
-The respondents were from Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile, Argentina, Uruguay, Paraguay, Brazil, Panama, Nicaragua, El Salvador, Honduras, Guatemala, Mexico, Haiti and the Dominican Republic.
-In all but one case, in all of the above named cities, I was recognized as an expert on Latin America by Judges of the Executive Office of Immigration Review.
+- 7. Finally, I have programed into my computer automatic Google Alerts for every country in Latin America, including special alerts for any mention of homosexuality in that country, including Argentina.
+I receive dozens of articles from all the major newspapers and magazines in the United States and the English-speaking world. - 8.
+I also taught a course on Modernization and Urbanization in Latin America and a course on Guerrilla Warfare in the Western Hemisphere, with an emphasis on Central and South America.
+I am often called upon to offer expert opinion on radio and television (including the Voice of America) and speak extensively in the greater San Diego community on Mexico, the U.S.-Mexico Border area, Central and South America, as well as U.S.-Latin American relations. - 9.
+I am recognized, both nationally and internationally, as one of the foremost experts on terrorism and querrilla warfare in Central and South America.
+Since 1992, I have been asked to serve as an expert witness in over 200 political asylum cases in San Diego, Los Angeles, San Francisco, Sacramento and El Centro, California; Portland and Eugene, Oregon; Seattle and Tacoma, Washington; Eloy, Arizona; Dallas and Harlingen, Texas; Omaha, Nebraska; Chicago, Illinois; Miami, St. Petersburg and Jacksonville, Florida; Arlington, Virginia; Baltimore, Maryland; New York and Ithaca, New York; and Boston, Massachusetts. respondents were from Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile, Argentina, Uruguay, Paraguay, Brazil, Panama, Nicaragua, El Salvador, Honduras, Guatemala, Mexico, Haiti and the Dominican Republic.
+In every case, in all of the above named cities, I was recognized as an expert on Latin America by Judges of the Executive Office of Immigration Review.